Bharatchoudhary11/Ai_voicce_chat/frontend/README.md

   -d '{"customer_name":"Alex","channel":"phone","question":"Do you do bridal trials?","customer_contact":"sms:+155555501"}'
 ```

 Each response you submit via the dashboard will automatically text the simulated customer and add a knowledge-base entry.
+In mock mode the "texts" and lifecycle updates happen inside the app state; once connected to the backend the same calls will hit the LiveKit-driven service.